Anatomic Pathology Program

 - Prepare clinical cases in an optimal timeframe

 - Utilize performance evaluations to improve practice

 - Acquire skills to engage in "lifelong" learning through appraisal and assimilation of scientific studies related to specific cardiovascular pathology problems

 - Facilitate learning of medical students, residents and fellows, and other health care professionals

 Residents must demonstrate an awareness and responsiveness to the larger context and system of health care and the ability to call on system resources to provide optimal pathology services.
 Residents are expected to:

-- Become involved with management issues related to cardiac pathology and their effects on other health care professionals, organizations, and society
+- Become involved with management issues related to cardiovascular pathology and their effects on other health care professionals, organizations, and society

-- Consider cost-effectiveness in their practice of cardiac pathology without compromising patient care
+- Consider cost-effectiveness in their practice of cardiovascular pathology without compromising patient care

 - Understand the pathologist's role and professional practices in relation to other health care professionals